-- (a) 1.4375 off-street parking spaces per residential unit are to be provided within the district except for senior housing and townhouses. - (b) 2.0 off-street parking spaces per townhouse shall be provided. - (c) Senior housing requires 0.7 off-street parking spaces per unit. - (d) Non-residential uses may rely on shared parking and, if available, commuter parking spaces [in-off] during off-hours and on weekends without the provision of dedicated parking except for employees at a ratio of 1.0 space per 1,000 square feet of non-residential square footage [(as described in section C.)] excluding hotels. - (e) Parking serving hotel guests and employees shall be provided at the rate of 0.6 spaces per room, except that the required number of spaces may be reduced if a shared parking analysis demonstrates that a lower number of spaces will be sufficient. - (f) The applicable parking requirement may be reduced where it can be demonstrated to the satisfaction of the Planning Board that such reductions are justified by reason of proximity to public transportation and/or documented arrangements for shared parking supported by analyses consistent with the Urban Land Institute's Shared Parking Analysis or other generally accepted standards applicable to shared parking.
+- (a) 1.4375 off-street parking spaces per residential unit are to be provided within the district except for senior housing and townhouses. - (b) 2.0 off-street parking spaces per townhouse shall be provided. - (c) Senior housing requires 0.7 off-street parking spaces per unit. - (d) Non-residential uses may rely on shared parking and, if available, commuter parking spaces during off-hours and on weekends without the provision of dedicated parking except for employees at a ratio of 1.0 space per 1,000 square fect of nonresidential square footage excluding hotels. - (c) Parking serving hotel guests and employees shall be provided at the rate of 0.6 spaces per room, except that the required number of spaces may be reduced if a shared parking analysis demonstrates that a lower number of spaces will be sufficient. - (f) The applicable parking requirement may be reduced where it can be demonstrated to the satisfaction of the Planning Board that such reductions are justified by reason of proximity to public transportation and/or documented arrangements for shared parking supported by analyses consistent with the Urban Land Institute's Shared Parking Analysis or other generally accepted standards applicable to shared parking.